Expanding cone and applications to homogeneous dynamics: Introduction

-Our proof of Theorem \ref{thm;translate} which is given at the end of \S \ref{sec;property} is based on the property of the expanding cone and Shah-Weiss \cite[Theorem 1.4]{sw96}.
+Our proof of Theorem \ref{thm;translate}, which is given at the end of \S \ref{sec;property}, is based on the property of the expanding cone and Shah-Weiss \cite[Theorem 1.4]{sw96}.
 The main new point here is that our cone $A_U^+$ is global (not depending on the adjoint representation of $H$ on the Lie algebra of $G$) and is explicitly described.

-If we assume in addition that the conjugation of $a_i\ (i\in \N)$ expands a horospherical subgroup of $H$ contained in $U$, then we can make (\ref{eq;translate}) effecitive.
+If we assume in addition that conjugation by the $a_i\ (i\in \N)$ expands a horospherical subgroup of $H$ contained in $U$, then we can make (\ref{eq;translate}) effective.
 This will be the topic of \S \ref{sec;intro k mixing}.
-The properties of expanding cones are used in different ways in effective and ineffective results.
+The properties of the expanding cone are used in different ways in effective and ineffective results.
 The proof of Theorem \ref{thm;translate} uses Ratner's theorem on measure classification of $U$-invariant probability measures and the expanding cone helps us to avoid other $U$-invariant and ergodic probability measures in the limit.
-While in the effective case the rate of convergence comes from the spectral gap and the expanding cone is only used to control the behaviour of the measure near the cusp through quantitative nonescape of mass in Theorem \ref{thm;general}.
+In the effective case the rate of convergence comes from the spectral gap, and the expanding cone is used to control the behaviour of the measure near the cusp through quantitative nonescape of mass in Theorem \ref{thm;general}.